“I am the Vine. You are the branches,” said the Lord Jesus Christ. John 15:5.

 The unity of the Christian church resides in the fact that Christ is in the midst, as shown by His presence amidst the Seven Churches of Asia Rev 1:13.
 As such He warns them about their failure to live up to their calling, Ephesus having left its first love Rev 2:4, and some of them tolerating false doctrine and teachers.
 Laodicea was in danger of being rejected by Him Rev 3:16.
 All this within one generation of Christ’s ascension to glory.

 The unity in the Spirit already exists between the godly, and our business is to maintain that unity in the bond of peace Eph 4:3, through personal Christian behaviour Eph 4:2 forbearing other Christians.
 When did you last endeavour to reach out in Christian unity and peace to a Christian with whom you profoundly disagree?
 Do you realise that you need them as part of the body of Christ 1Cor 12:21?

 This unity is intimately associated with the conjoint exercise of Christian grace Eph 4:4-13 through apostolic doctrine and practice taught in Scripture.
-The driver of Christian unity is not prayer meetings, worship and ecclesiastical structures, which have been vehicles to disguise declension and compromise, tools used by control freaks to lead the church of Christ astray.
+The driver of Christian unity is not prayer meetings, worship and ecclesiastical structures, which have been vehicles disguising declension and compromise, tools used by control freaks to lead the church of Christ astray.
 The driver of Christian unity is the teaching, application and practice of Christian doctrine through the grace of the Holy Spirit leading the church into all truth.
 Ecclesiastical structures are not instruments for control freaks 2Cor 1:24 nor platforms for self-aggrandisement 1Pe 5:1-3 but they are meant to help the godly fulfil their God-given purpose in life in order to produce fruit on their branch, and if they do not, then they are in danger of being removed Jn 15:2, like salt with no savour is only fit for being thrown away Mat 5:13.